vwgert/vwgert.github.io/08_filters/01_course.md

 ## Filtering output
 ### Using content filters (grep)
-We often want to browse the contents of a file and retaining the lines containing a certain string or pattern.
+We often want to browse the contents of a file and retain an overview of the lines containing a certain string or pattern.
 This is where the `grep` command comes in. `grep` is one of the most used filter commands in Linux systems.
 We can use it as a standalone command as follows:
 ```bash
 student@linux-ess:~$ grep jane auth.log
 Jun 15 17:42:18 linux-ess: Failed password for: janedoe from 192.168.0.10 port 48239 ssh2